 Federal law mandates that any recounts need to be completed 35 days after the election, or by Dec.
 13.

 The electors who make up the votes in the Electoral College are slated to meet in their respective states on Dec.
 19 and then send their decisions to Washington.
-The National Archives states that the electoral votes need to be received by the president of the Senate, which is Vice President Joe Biden, and the archivist by Dec.
+The National Archives states that the electoral votes need to be received by the president of the Senate, who is Vice President Joe Biden, and the archivist by Dec.
 28.

 ABC News' Lauren Pearle and Josh Haskell contributed to this report.